Preparing a release is a fairly straight-forward process despite appearances to the contrary.

 [storm] email = Username <email@example.com> ppa = username branch = /home/username/src/projects/storm/packaging repository = /home/username/src/autoppa-builds releases = dapper hardy karmic lucid maverick

 The branch above should be a branch of lp:~storm/storm/packaging.
 It's best to bzr checkout the branch, to ensure that changes are uploaded back to the master copy.
 You'll also need something similar to this in your ~/.dput.cf:

 [username] fqdn = ppa.launchpad.net method = ftp incoming = ~username/ppa/ubuntu/ login = anonymous allow_unsigned_uploads = 0

 AutoPPA is available from Launchpad.

 Are you ready?

 - Review the Bazaar log and make sure the NEWS file contains information about all the changes made since the last release.
-To do this, look at the bugs that have been closed for this milestone.
-Every closed bug should have a mention in the NEWS file.
-For each one that does not,

 When all the bug fixes and new features are ready in trunk it's time to create the release.